Why are we creating Milkywire?

 Information that the impacter themselves provide through their interviews and application such as annual and financial reports.

-These are the metrics we specifically look at; Background, Organization form, Geographic focus, Overall goals, Target group, Description of operation, Operational goals, Board, Management, Projects, Evaluations, Results.
+Organization background, Organization form, Geographic focus, Overall goals, Target group, Description of operation, Operational goals, Board, Management, Projects, Evaluations, Results.

 Where does your money go when you give to an impacter?